mvcuccaro/angular-crudbits/README.md

 # angular-crudbits
 Angular directive for setting bitwise values for common crud type bits.
 It allows the developer to easily provide to a view, a block of html that contains 4 checkboxes.
 The directive provides an exportable realtime value that is the sum of all the checked bits.
+This is very useful when you want to use bitwise math to do things like assign entitlements to users.
+The name might be a bit misleading since I dont actually use the CRUD naming convention for my entitlement bits.
+I use search, insert, update and remove  (1, 2, 4, 8 ) respectively.
+If someone was adament about using the standard CRUD naming convention - i imagine it would be pretty easy to edit for that preference.

 ## Getting Started
 Download src/crudbits.anuglar.directive.js and include it in your angular app with a script element